Top 5 Distortion and Overdrive Pedals and How To Use Them

 Don’t hung up by the LM308 op-amp debate, and rather focus on how to dial in the Rat 2.
 These little black boxes have a ton of great tones available.
 Subtle tweaks really can open up what is on offer with this circuit so be prepared to tweak your rodent.
 A good example of a classic distortion tone would be to set the Distortion knob to around noon, the Filter knob to around 10 o’clock, and the Volume to around 2 o’clock.

-Link to ProCo Rat 2 on Thomann
+ProCo Rat 2 on Thomann

 Boss DS-1 Distortion

-The Boss DS-1 Distortion is a stone-cold classic and has been used on countless recordings, and by guitarists all over the world.
+The Boss DS-1 Distortion is a stone-cold classic and has been used on countless recordings and by guitarists all over the world.
 It is the go-to drive tone for many players because it is so solid and also very versatile.
-The simple Level, Distortion, and Tone control layout is easy to use, and super versatile.
-It also responds well to your playing dynamics, and if you know how to dial it in then it will reward you with superb drive tones.
+The simple Level, Distortion, and Tone control layout is easy to use and super versatile.
+It also responds well to your playing dynamics, and if you know how to dial it in , then it will reward you with superb drive tones.

 Boss DS-1 Distortion